snyk/jobs/Front End Developer - London.md

 - Knowledge of build tools such as Grunt, Gulp, Bower, etc
 - Familiarity with how npm works
 - Secret desire for complex one-liner shell scripts
-- Love of animals, especially dogs! (you will be looking at our dog logo a lot)
+- Fondness of animals, especially dogs! (you will be looking at our dog logo a lot)
 - Unexplained affection for Nandos

 ### Interested?